Silver25/southern-farm/README.md

 Discover the authentic flavor of genuine dairy products, brought to you directly from our pasture-raised cows.
 At Dairy Farm, we prioritize organic farming methods that prioritize the welfare and contentment of our animals.
 This dedication guarantees the production of the finest and most delectable milk and dairy products available, ensuring a truly exceptional experience for your taste buds.

-Live site on location: https://silver25.github.io/organic-dairy-farm/
+Live site is on the location: **https://silver25.github.io/organic-dairy-farm/**

 -----